dseum/window.nvim/README.md

 # window.nvim

 Closing a file shifts window layouts?
 The file disappears from all windows?
 What's the next buffer that'll appear?

 Make windows intuitive again.

 ## Features

-On setup, the plugin mandates the use of hidden buffers.
-In Vim, buffers can either be hidden or not.
-However, for some buffers, we don't always logically want deletion to affect their presence in other windows,especially in split layouts.
-Furthermore, we don't want to see buffers opened in one window to randomly appear in another window when cleaning up visible buffers.

-The plugin implements the concept of closing a buffer, which encompasses both deleting (wiping) and hiding buffers in an intuitive way.
-Each window has its own history of buffers that it manages, so only the expected buffers.

-- If closing a buffer, the previously used buffer in that window will be shown.
-If there are no previous buffers, a blank plugin buffer is shown.
-- Windows won't close on buffer closures.
-You must manually command a window to close.
+On setup, the plugin mandates `vim.o.hidden = true`, i.e. the use of hidden buffers.
+But that is not expressive enough for managing buffers.

+Logically, we want our actions on buffers in a window to be locally scoped.
+But because windows share all buffers, deletion of a buffer in one window will mean even if we cannot expect it to still live in another window we were previously editing the buffer.
+Furthermore, we do not know which buffer will appear next in that window since the decision is not based off a local stack.

+This plugin allows the user to forget about the nuanaces of hiding, deleting, and wiping out a buffer.
+Instead, all of that is cleanly managed by the plugin to provide the single concept of "closing" a buffer with `close_buf`.

+- Windows keep a local stack of which buffers were previously used.
+You can always predict which buffer will appear next.
-- Use `split_win` to split while maintaining original window layout and focus
+- You can use `split_win` to split a window while maintaining the original window layout and focus.
 - This works with whatever plugin you use to navigate buffers.

 ## Installation